Bob-Dongwoo/Text_based_game/README.md

 # Text_based_game
-Text game created from python for school assignment
+This is a text game created from python for school assignment